 - Flat paint does not have a shine, shows marks, and is not easy to clean.
 Use this type of paint on ceilings and on walls in low-traffic areas.

 - Semi-gloss and gloss paints have a nice shine and are a better option for walls in bathrooms, kitchens, and other high-traffic rooms.

 5. Spending Way Too Much Money

 Image Credit: Capitol Design LLC, Austin, TX

-Many people who take on a home renovation project often end up spending way more money than they anticipated.
-This is often the result of poor planning or opting for high-end supplies.
+Many people who take on a home renovation project often end up spending more money than they anticipated.
+This is often the result of poor planning or opting for too many high-end upgrades.
 While you don’t want to be too frugal with your materials, you also don’t want to spend more than you need to.
-Carefully plan out your project and create a budget.
-Make sure that you leave some wiggle room because an unexpected expense is bound to come up during the course of the renovation.
-Once you have an estimate, increase that number by 20 to 30 percent to give yourself a cushion.
+You can avoid overspending by planning out your project ahead of time and creating a budget.
+Make sure that you leave some wiggle room for unexpected expenses that may come up during the renovation.
+Once you have an estimate, increase that number by 20 to 30% to give your finances a cushion.

 6. Not Interviewing Enough Contractors

 Image Credit: Pixabay